Search This Blog

 Looking Back at the 1990 Dick Tracy Playmates Toy Line

-In the early 1980s, Universal Pictures began development of a Dick Tracy feature length film.
+In the early 1980s, Universal Pictures began the development of a Dick Tracy feature-length film.
 Universal courted actor and lifelong Dick Tracy fan Warren Beatty for the titular role.
-It’s fun to consider the possibilities knowing that Clint Eastwood, Tom Selleck, and Harrison Ford were also under consideration.
+It’s fun to consider the possibilities, knowing that Clint Eastwood, Tom Selleck, and Harrison Ford were also under consideration.
 The film was shelved by Universal for several reasons, chief among them producer Walter Hill wanted to create a dark and violent version while Beatty wanted to present a colorful real-life version of the 1930’s comic he remembered from childhood.
-Once the movie was called off, Beatty himself acquired the rights to the character from Tribune Media Services for $3 million in hopes to bring the beloved good guy to the big screen with his vision of a real-life comic book movie.
+Once the movie was called off, Beatty himself acquired the rights to the character from Tribune Media Services for $3 million in hopes of bringing the beloved good guy to the big screen with his vision of a real-life comic book movie.

 Set in the 1930s, the story follows Dick Tracy’s efforts to eliminate the organized crime gang led by Al “Big Boy” Caprice (Al Pacino) and other wild cartoonish gangsters such as “The Brow,” “Mumbles,” and “Flat Top.”
 Also featured in the film is Tracy’s romantic run-in with his girlfriend Tess and nightclub singer Breathless Mahoney (Madonna).

 I was 6 years old when all of this occurred in 1990.
-While I’m sure Disney’s target audience was a few years older than 6 year old me, I’ve always been an old soul at heart.
+While I’m sure Disney’s target audience was a few years older than 6-year-old me, I’ve always been an old soul at heart.
 My father got me interested in older TV shows at a very early age, especially with Nickelodeon’s new “Nick-at-Nite.”
 Some of my fondest memories were watching old black and white classic shows on Nick at Nite’s “Block Party” summer evening programming.
 I can still hear my Dad laughing that signature laugh of his well into the night.
-While not found on Nick-at-Nite, two of my all-time favorites things as a kid was the 1960’s Adam West version of Batman and Teenage Mutant Ninja Turtles.
-These bright, colorful, comic-book style crime fighters were right up my alley and I was primed to love Dick Tracy.
+While not found on Nick-at-Nite, two of my all-time favorite things as a kid were the 1960s Adam West version of Batman and Teenage Mutant Ninja Turtles.
+These bright, colorful, comic-book-style crime fighters were right up my alley, and I was primed to love Dick Tracy.

-The Ninja Turtles were my absolute favorite though, and I consumed everything I could Ninja Turtles.
+The Ninja Turtles were my absolute favorite, though, and I consumed everything I could Ninja Turtles.
 I collected videos, magazines or posters, but most importantly for me at the time, I was enamored with the TMNT toys from Playmates Toys company.
-I took those toys everywhere and I looked forward to every birthday or holiday so that I may get a few new ones to add to my collection.
+I took those toys everywhere, and I looked forward to every birthday or holiday so that I could get a few new ones to add to my collection.

-It was one day at the local Toys R Us that in the action figure aisle while searching for TMNT toys that I stumbled upon the Dick Tracy figures.
+It was one day at the local Toys R Us that in the action figure aisle, while searching for TMNT toys, I stumbled upon the Dick Tracy figures.
 These brightly painted figures with the colorful artwork of Dick Tracy himself on the cardboard backing immediately grabbed my attention.
 I grabbed one off the rack and devoured the information on the back!

-Another interesting tidbit about this collection of figures was that a handful of the bad guys, such as The Brow, The Rodent, and Shoulders are literally killed off in the opening scene of the movie.
-Other characters, such as The Tramp and Lips Manlis are only in the film for a minute or two.
+Another interesting tidbit about this collection of figures is that a handful of the bad guys, such as The Brow, The Rodent, and Shoulders, are literally killed off in the opening scene of the movie.
+Other characters, such as The Tramp and Lips Manlis, are only in the film for a minute or two.

 If you have a love of Dick Tracy, and especially the Dick Tracy figures by Playmates, or if you have a Blank figure you’d like to get rid of, let me know!